 An application for readmission must be made within 12 months of withdrawal or dismissal from the original program.
 Readmission application deadlines are February 1 for the fall semester and June 1 for the spring semester.
 Qualified candidates will be selected from a readmission pool and based on the seat availability for that course and/or program.

 Based on specific course/program requirements and accreditation standards, students may be required to retake courses, or take competency exams or skill testing prior to readmission, even if courses have been completed successfully.
 Should a student not attain a passing grade on skill or competency testing, they will be required to retake a course(s) in its entirety.
-Also, the student may need to retake the HESI Admission A2 Exam if it has been more than two years since they took the exam.
+Also, the student may need to retake the HESI Admission A2 or TEAS Exam if it has been more than two years since they took the HESI exam or three years since they took the TEAS exam.

 Search of Records for Past Criminal or Sexual Offenses

-Any MassBay health sciences program student whose course work or clinical placement activity requires direct access to children, elderly, patients, or disabled or other at-risk populations, must submit to a criminal history check.
+Any MassBay health sciences student whose course work or clinical placement activity requires direct access to patients who are children, elderly, or disabled, or other at-risk populations, must submit to a criminal history check.
 Acceptance or enrollment in a health sciences program does not guarantee a student will be allowed licensure.
 It is the student’s responsibility to work with the appropriate state licensing board to determine eligibility to sit for a licensing examination.
 The purpose of the background check is to ensure public safety and avoid unacceptable risk to vulnerable populations.